 We have hand-picked the best wines to both compliment our menu, and ones that stand out in their own right.

 Our list traverses both the old and the new worlds and includes fourteen sold by the glass.

 At any one time, we'll always have 4 cracking cask ales to choose from.
 We take great time and effort choosing the guest ales, as well as tasting the guest ales.

-As well as this there are always 3 lagers, Carling, Wrexham Lager and Kronnenberg 1664, as well as Guiness and Stowford Press cider on draft.
+As well as this there are always 3 lagers, Carling, Shropshire Lager and Peroni, as well as Guiness and Aspall cider on draft.

 Current Ales Include